Watkins 17

-The Watkins 17, also referred to as the W17, is an American trailerable sailboat that was designed by the Watkins brothers and first built in 1975.

-Production

-The design was built by Watkins Yachts in Clearwater, Florida, United States from 1975 to 1981, with over 100 examples completed.
+The Watkins 17, also referred to as the W17, is recreational keelboat built by Watkins Yachts in Clearwater, Florida, United States from 1975 to 1981, with over 100 examples completed.
+Most were sold to a Florida sailing club for use as one design racers.

 Production was curtailed in 1979, when the company was sold, with few boats built in 1979-1981.
 The design's moulds were eventually abandoned behind the old plant building when the company was wound up in 1989.
 The building was sold to an electrical contractor and the moulds are presumed to have been destroyed.

-Design

-The Watkins 17 is a recreational keelboat, built predominantly of hand-laid 24 oz rove fiberglass, with wood trim.
+Designed by the Watkins brothers, the hull is built predominantly of hand-laid 24 oz rove fiberglass.
 The deck is a single piece of moulded fibreglass and the cockpit is self-bailing.
-It has a fractional sloop rig with aluminum spars made by Kenyan, a small, storage cuddy cabin, a spooned plumb stem, a vertical transom, a transom-hung rudder made from Philippine mahogany controlled by tiller and a centerboard keel.
-It displaces 580 lb and carries 90 lb of encapsulated lead ballast in fibreglass, with 145 sqft of sail area.

-The boat has a draft of 3.50 ft with the centreboard extended and 0.58 ft with it retracted, allowing beaching or ground transportation on a trailer.
+It has a spooned plumb stem, a vertical transom, a transom-hung rudder made from Philippine mahogany controlled by tiller and a centerboard keel.
+The lead ballast is encapsulated in fibreglass.
+It has a hull speed of 5.33 kn.
+The boat has a draft of 3.50 ft with the centreboard extended and 0.58 ft with it retracted.
 A hot-dipped galvanized trailer was included with the boat.

-The design has a hull speed of 5.33 kn.

-Operational history

-The boat is supported by an active class club, the Watkins Owners.

-Most of the Watkins 17s built were sold to a local Florida sailing club for use as one design racers.